Ice Station Zebra (novel): Film adaptation

 Much of the novel's characterisation involving the submarine's crew was jettisoned in favour of these new cinematic creations.
 Also all characters from the Ice Station Zebra in the novel were removed.
 They were claimed to have died in the fire, notably two main villains who had caused the fire in the first place.
 Also removed were all references to Dr. Carpenter's brother.

 Beyond the name change, the film's submarine has a design similar to the first nuclear-powered submarine, Nautilus, rather than the more streamlined, teardrop-shaped vessel, either the contemporaneous or Permit design, that was described in the novel.
 In the movie, the fire on the drift Ice Station was explained away as accidental.

 The Soviet interest in recovering the lost spy satellite is shown early in the film when a spy ship disguised as a fishing trawler waits outside Holy Loch when the Tigerfish sets sail.
 The nearly fatal flooding of the forward torpedo room, before the intermission, is the only time in the film where the submarine is shown to be in jeopardy, unlike the novel where a fire in the engine room nearly kills the entire crew.
 The film does not show the return trip of the submarine.
 In the novel, the survivors of Ice Station Zebra are rescued and it is on the return trip that the saboteur of the station sets fire to the engine room in an attempt to get the satellite pictures out.
 The film's climax involves a superpower confrontation between Soviet paratroopers and the US Marines at Ice Station Zebra itself, but concludes on a much more ambiguous note than the novel, reflecting the perceived thaw in the Cold War following the Cuban Missile Crisis.

-Remake

-On 6 May 2013, The Hollywood Reporter reported that Warner Bros. will undertake a remake of Ice Station Zebra, with Christopher McQuarrie signed to direct and write the screenplay for the film.